SreejaVad/curly-spatula/docs/tpt.md

 ## Quiz3 Test Corrections: 12 Questions

 * **Question: 3**
+> * Original Answer: A B
+> * Correct Answer: B D
+> * Why I Got It Wrong: For these values, the procedure repeatedly adds 2 to result five times, resulting in the intended product 10.

+* **Question: 9**
 > * Original Answer: A
 > * Correct Answer: D
-> * Why I Got It Wrong: While some solutions benefit from being validated by a human, not all problems can be solved with an algorithm.

-* **Question: 9**
-> * Original Answer: C
-> * Correct Answer: B
 > * Why I Got It Wrong: Algorithm I does not work correctly.
 In algorithm I, if two people are tied for the earliest birthday, they both sit down when they are eventually paired.

 * **Question: 13**
-> * Original Answer: A C
+> * Original Answer: B
-> * Correct Answer: A D
+> * Correct Answer: C
-> * Why I Got It Wrong:  This algorithm displays the numbers 1, 2, 4, 5, 7, 8, 10, 11, 13, 14, 16, 17, and 19.
-The number 20 is not displayed since the algorithm terminates immediately after x is assigned the value 20.
+> * Why I Got It Wrong:  Program I also correctly moves the robot to the gray square by repeatedly moving the robot forward, rotating left, moving forward, and rotating right.

 * **Question: 15**
+> * Original Answer: A
+> * Correct Answer: C
+> * Why I Got It Wrong: The programs display different values.

+* **Question: 16**
 > * Original Answer: C
+> * Correct Answer: A
+> * Why I Got It Wrong: While the two programs initialize i to different values, the same values are printed inside the loop because program A prints i and then increments it and program B increments i and then prints it.

+* **Question: 28**
+> * Original Answer: B
 > * Correct Answer: D
-> * Why I Got It Wrong: The World Wide Web is not a protocol, and the Internet is not a data stream.
-The Internet is an interconnected network of networks, and the World Wide Web is an information system that is accessed via the Internet.
+> * Why I Got It Wrong: The variable val1 is assigned false because NOT (category = "new") is false and age ≥ 65 is false.

-* **Question: 16**
-> * Original Answer: B C
-> * Correct Answer: C D
-> * Why I Got It Wrong: This option is incorrect.
-Since "Ben" is not in nameList, the procedure will display 0, indicating that the procedure worked as intended.

-* **Question: 28**
-> * Original Answer: A
-> * Correct Answer: C
-> * Why I Got It Wrong:Incorrect.
-The procedure traverses this list and never encounters a positive value.
-The procedure then returns false as intended.

 * **Question: 30**
-> * Original Answer: D
+> * Original Answer: B
-> * Correct Answer: A
+> * Correct Answer: D
-> * Why I Got It Wrong:The database does not store information about the date of a particular sale.
-Because the database stores information on item identification numbers and quantities available, the retailer can search for all item identification numbers that have a quantity of 0.
+> * Why I Got It Wrong: The loop begins at the end of the list and moves to the start of the list, so index should be decremented, not incremented.

 * **Question: 32**
-> * Original Answer: D
+> * Original Answer: B
 > * Correct Answer: A
-> * Why I Got It Wrong:The database does not store information about the date of a particular sale.
-Because the database stores information on item identification numbers and quantities available, the retailer can search for all item identification numbers that have a quantity of 0.
+> * Why I Got It Wrong: Running processes P and R on one processor will take a total of 50 seconds.
+Running processes Q and S on the other processor will take a total of 25 seconds.
+With the processors running in parallel, this solution will take 50 seconds; the optimal solution takes only 40 seconds.

 * **Question: 35**
-> * Original Answer: D
+> * Original Answer: A
-> * Correct Answer: A
+> Correct Answer: C
-> * Why I Got It Wrong:The database does not store information about the date of a particular sale.
-Because the database stores information on item identification numbers and quantities available, the retailer can search for all item identification numbers that have a quantity of 0.
+> * Why I Got It Wrong: There are many possible paths between devices A and D, including A-B-D, A-C-D, A-C-F-D, and A-B-E-F-D.

 * **Question: 42**
-> * Original Answer: D
+> * Original Answer: C
 > * Correct Answer: A
-> * Why I Got It Wrong:The database does not store information about the date of a particular sale.
-Because the database stores information on item identification numbers and quantities available, the retailer can search for all item identification numbers that have a quantity of 0.
+> * Why I Got It Wrong: While this solution may reduce disrespectful communication between players, it does not make use of input from a large number of users.

 * **Question: 44**
-> * Original Answer: D
+> * Original Answer: C
 > * Correct Answer: A
-> * Why I Got It Wrong:The database does not store information about the date of a particular sale.
-Because the database stores information on item identification numbers and quantities available, the retailer can search for all item identification numbers that have a quantity of 0.
+> * Why I Got It Wrong: Tricking a user into providing personal information is an example of a phishing attack.
+While this type of attack can be used to obtain personal information, it does not allow unauthorized individuals to intercept information transmitted on a network.

 * **Question: 45**
-> * Original Answer: D
+> * Original Answer: B
-> * Correct Answer: A
+> * Correct Answer: C
-> * Why I Got It Wrong:The database does not store information about the date of a particular sale.
-Because the database stores information on item identification numbers and quantities available, the retailer can search for all item identification numbers that have a quantity of 0.
+> * Why I Got It Wrong: Code segment I also displays the correct average.

 # Proctored MCQ Week2 :  Quiz3 Corrections